Happiness-Chung/TeleMorphor/README.md

 ## Acknowledgement
 Our project is heavily based on [MotionEditor](https://github.com/Francis-Rings/MotionEditor) (CVPR 2024). <br>
 We thank the authors for publicly releasing their code.<br>
-For reproducibility, we use the same software environment and library versions as MotionEditor whenever possible. <br>
+For reproducibility, we use the same software environment and library versions as MotionEditor. <br>

 ```bibtex
 @inproceedings{tu2024motioneditor,